 Ignimbrite is a pyroclastic rock formed by very hot ground-hugging cloud of volcanic ash, blocks, and gases known as pyroclastic flow or pyroclastic density current.
 Ignimbrite is synonymous with flood tuff, welded tuff, ash-flow tuff and pyroclastic flow deposit1.

-The term “ignimbrite” was coined by the New Zealand geologist Peter Marshall in 1935.
+The term “ignimbrite” was coined by the New Zealand geologist Patrick Marshall in 1935.
 This term was originally used only to refer to welded tuffs.
 These are pyroclastic rocks that were so hot right after the deposition from the pyroclastic cloud that individual clasts adhered to each other.
 However, this restriction no longer applies.
-The term “ignimbrite” includes all pyroclastic flow deposits, no matter whether they are welded or not1.
+This term includes all pyroclastic flow deposits, no matter whether they are welded or not1.

 Pyroclastic flow running down the flank of Mayon in the Philippines during the eruption of 1984.
 Photo courtesy of USGS.

-Whether ignimbrite is welded or not mostly depends on the temperature in the deposit right after the deposition.
-Most ignimbrites tend to be felsic although basaltic ignimbrites are known as well.
-Felsic ignimbrites tend to weld if temperature are at least 500 to 650 degrees.
-Temperature within pyroclastic flows may reach even 1000 degrees.
+Whether ignimbrite is welded or not depends mostly on the temperature in the deposit right after the deposition.
+Most ignimbrites tend to be felsic, although basaltic varieties are known as well.
+Felsic ignimbrites tend to weld if the temperature is at least 500 to 650°C. Temperature within pyroclastic flows may reach even 1000 degrees.
 It is no wonder that they are so deadly given also the speed at which they move (up to 700 km/h).

 Well-known huge ignimbrite deposits are Bishop Tuff in western USA and Taupo ignimbrite in New Zealand.
 Large part of the post-erosional rocks in Gran Canaria are also ignimbrites.